Alvars: Naalayira Divya Prabandham

 After the era of the Alvars, a few of the poems from the Divya Prabandham were said to be lost.
-Nathmuni in the 10th century is said to have gone on search for these lost works.
-He is said to have been blessed with the revelation of three short works by Nammalvar and around 20 poems composed by other poets.
+Nathamuni in the 10th century is said to have gone on search for these lost works and was blessed with the revelation of three short works by Nammalvar and around 20 poems composed by other poets.

 Commentaries and other works

 These works have been the subject of extensive commentaries and other literary works by later scholars and saints.
 These are: